metastreet-labs/metastreet-contracts-v2/docs/DESIGN.md

 ) external returns (uint256);
 ```

-The [`borrow()`](../contracts/Pool.sol#L818) function originates a loan with the specified loan
+The [`borrow()`](../contracts/Pool.sol#L818) function originates a loan with
-terms and liquidity ticks.
-The collateral may either be the Pool's supported
+the specified loan terms and liquidity ticks.
+The collateral may either be the
-collateral token or a collateral wrapper token.
+Pool's native collateral token or a collateral wrapper token.

 A variety of additional options are supported by `borrow()` in the encoded
 `options` parameter.
 These include: